 Banking and finance is about borrowing and lending money; a lawyer’s job is to facilitate this process.
 Typically, transactions involve acting for borrowers or lenders.
 In a large global firm you will usually work on several large transactions simultaneously, along with a few smaller matters.

-Clients set transaction timetables (rather than courts or regulators).
+Clients and commercial factors set transaction timetables (rather than courts or regulators).
 Deal timetables range from a few weeks to several months, depending on the type of work.

 The work is generally office based, although client meeting at key points during the transaction are common.
-The closing of deals generally happens by email these days.
+The closing of deals generally happens by email and phone these days.

 What is working life like in this area of law?